SVJLucas/BCG-Gamma-Challenge/README.md

   <img src="https://github.com/SVJLucas/BCG-Gamma-Challenge/assets/60625769/b5afae52-9b27-4c64-99a6-44bdf47bc23d" alt="Social Programs" width="400px"/>
 </p>

-**While these programs cover 62% of the families receiving assistance in the region, they do not mention products suitable for the Amazon rainforest.
-This means that there is encouragement for agriculture without taking into account the local biome and ecological diversity.**
+While these programs cover **62%** of the families receiving assistance in the region, **they do not mention products suitable for the Amazon rainforest**.
+This means that there is encouragement for **agriculture without taking into account the local biome and ecological diversity**.

 ### Our Solution - *Proposal*: